ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_model_evaluation.rst

 -------------

-It is recommended to use a vector graphic file type (e.g., SVG) for the output files when running this recipe, i.e., run the recipe with the command line option ``--output_file_type=svg`` or use ``output_file_type: svg`` in your :ref:`esmvalcore:user configuration file`.
+It is recommended to use a vector graphic file type (e.g., SVG) for the output format when running this recipe, i.e., run the recipe with the command line option ``--output_file_type=svg`` or use ``output_file_type: svg`` in your :ref:`esmvalcore:user configuration file`.
 Note that map and profile plots are rasterized by default.